Groenbech96/DirectionsEMEA2024/readme.md

 ## Implement Send Async with API.
 Then post sales invoice for customer with "EDocuments" Doc Sending profile.
 You need to change this for the customer you are sending to.
 Go to the E-Document and check the logs.
 If you have GetResposne status, then you completed sending async.
 Check the communication logs for the first flag.

+You need to communicate to the service endpoint by sending a http request.
+Use the IntegrationHelpers.Codeunit.al use the PrepareRequestMessage to make it easier, and use HttpClient to send it.

+You also need to use WriteBlobToRequestMessage to send the XML to the service.

 ## Implement GetResponse.
 Then for a edocument with PendingResponse status, run Get Response job queue manually.
 If the e-document is not Sent status, then you completed sending and get response.
 Check the communication logs for the second flag.

+Similar to Send, you need to communicate to the service endpoint by sending a http request.
+Use the IntegrationHelpers.Codeunit.al use the PrepareRequestMessage to make it easier, and use HttpClient to send it.

 ## Implement Approve
 On Sent EDocument click approve.
 The implementation should return true to mark edocument approved.
 Check the communication logs for the third flag.

+Similar to Send, you need to communicate to the service endpoint by sending a http request.
+Use the IntegrationHelpers.Codeunit.al use the PrepareRequestMessage to make it easier, and use HttpClient to send it.

 ## Implement Receive.
 On the EDoc service page, you can click receive, or use auto import.
 The service will get one of the documents you sent to it.